Skip to content

 • In the Hemu Village, only a couple of hotels accept foreigners.

-• Always bring with you your passport and be patient and friendly.
+• Always bring your passport with you, and be patient and friendly.
 The police will stop you many times.

 • To book your hotel, I recommend Trip.com since it has way more options than Booking.com.